Applications for 2018 admission to the Professional Actor Training Program are now open.

 You should also be ready to detail your previous training.

-Videotaped auditions - we will not be accepting videotaped auditions in 2016.
+Videotaped auditions - we do not accept videotaped auditions.

 - A headshot.